csound/manual/docs/invoke/cs-options-alphabetically.md

 #### -Q DEVICE
 Enables MIDI OUT operations to device id *DEVICE*.
 This flag allows parallel MIDI OUT and DAC performance.
 Unfortunately the real-time timing implemented in Csound is completely managed by DAC buffer sample flow.
 So MIDI OUT operations can present some time irregularities.
 These irregularities can be reduced by using a lower value for the [-b](#-b-num-iobufsampsnum) flag.

 If using ALSA MIDI (-+rtmidi=alsa), devices are selected by name and not number.
 So, you need to use an option like -Q hw:CARD,DEVICE where CARD and DEVICE are the card and device numbers (e.g. -Q hw:1,0).
 In the case of PortMIDI, CoreMIDI and MME, DEVICE should be a number, and if it is out of range, an error occurs and the valid device numbers are printed.

+With portmidi, multiple output devices can be opened with -Ma or -Mm.
+The former opens all devices available in the system and sends MIDI messages to all ports.
+The latter opens all devices in the system and maps ports from 0 upwards to devices in the order listed by portmidi.
+All MIDI output opcodes can use an optional parameter to select the output port.

 #### -R, --rewrite
 Continually rewrite the header while writing the soundfile (WAV/AIFF).